There Was a Cute Girl in the Hero's Party, So I Tried Confessing to Her

 There Was a Cute Girl in the Hero's Party, So I Tried Confessing to Her (勇者パーティーにかわいい子がいたので、告白してみた。, Yūsha Pātī ni Kawaii Ko ga Ita no de, Kokuhaku Shite Mita) is a Japanese light novel series written by Suisei and illustrated by La-na.
 It originally began serialization on the web publishing platform Shōsetsuka ni Narō in July 2013, before Futabasha published three volumes under its Monster Bunko imprint between October 2014 and August 2015.
-A manga adaptation illustrated by Kairi began serialization on Futabasha's Gaugau Monster service in January 2021, and has been compiled into twelve volumes as of July 2025.
-An anime television series adaptation produced by Gekkou is set to premiere in January 2026.
+A manga adaptation illustrated by Kairi began serialization on Futabasha's Gaugau Monster service in January 2021 and has been compiled into fourteen volumes as of July 2026.
+An anime television series adaptation produced by Gekkou aired from January to March 2026.

 Plot

 The series follows Yōki, a man killed in a traffic accident who finds himself reincarnated as a demon in another world.
 Not wanting to become a Demon Lord, he works as a subordinate at the Demon Lord's castle.
 One day, a Hero's party invades the castle and attacks.
 However, he finds the party's priestess, Cecilia, cute and falls in love with her.
-He confesses his feelings to her, starting an unusual relationship between the two.
+He confesses his feelings to her, which initially horrifies her, leading to her immediately rejecting him.
+However, as time goes on, she decides to give him a chance, which paves the way to an unusual relationship between the two.